 For another way to understand how race-craft constructs false realities, see Everything Progressives Say About Mass Shootings is Wrong…and Racist.
 Here I disprove the claim that whites are overrepresented in mass shootings.
 For those who think my arguments are pro-police, please see There are No Blue Lives and Let the Jury Do the Wrong Thing.
 I am neither pro- nor anti-police.
 I am pro-justice and pro-truth.
 Street crime and violence is no method for solving systemic problems.
 It should be suppressed for the sake of the working class.

 That black males are neither subject disproportionately to police killings or to white-on-black killings was not a conclusion I had expected based on the politics in which I have long been immersed.
-I used to identify as an anti-racist and on a number of occasions repeated slogans that committed the fallacy of misplaced concreteness, that is, that substituted for the concrete individual a demographic designation.
+I used to identify as an anti-racist and on a number of occasions repeated slogans that committed both the ecological fallacy and the fallacy of reification, that is, substituting for concrete individuals aggregate statistics and abstract demographic designations.
 I even flirted with the new civil rights ideology of white privilege.
 But stubborn devotion to facts and reason compelled me to pull back from the precipice and change my understanding of the situation.
 After a long time studying the problem, I came to the conclusion that America has never been less racist than it is today.
 And then I came to see hi-tech race-baiting are too effective of a weapon in diverting the working people of this country from the solidarity necessary to rise up together and restore democratic-republican government and an economy that works for all the people to let it sit on the shelf.
 So once more I have to confront a false narrative promulgated by the corporate media and progressive activists.
 It isn’t easy sharing the good news.
 People get mad at you.

 There is a terrible consequence to the identitarian rhetoric in which progressive activists partake: people are given permission to rationalize crime and violence in the name of justice that has already been achieved.
 While we can disagree with tactics pursued in addressing it, the collective anger that erupted in protests and rebellion in the 1950s-1960s when institutionalized racism was the order of the day is understandable, maybe even necessary.
 But that order was abolished more than fifty years ago.
 Not only is institutional racism a thing of the past, but the administrative state and business firms have designed and implemented policies that pay special attention to the situation of blacks in educational and occupational institutions.
 The frustration people feel regarding their personal situation is due to individual failure and the workings of the class system (there is agency and there is structure).
 The workings of the class system call for worker solidarity and mass democratic action.
 However, this frustration the conditions generate is redirected into race resentment.
 Race resentment cripples the worker movement.
 Woke progressivism and its fetish for violence gets in the way of justice.